miniBill/witch-awakening/DLCs/Core/Quests.md

 The situation could easily devolve to be worth an Epic quest if you make a mistake, but the number of possible outcomes keep this as a Heroic quest instead.

 ### Sidebar
-Bear in mind the dangers of necromancers' ability to trap souls.
+Bear in mind the dangers of necromancers’ ability to trap souls.

 ## Quest: Tainted Grail